gowthamsjp/grocerystore/note.md

     static/images : picture
     media: for the picture of products
         9. To checkout product => checkout.html in "checkout" folder - no css yet
+        10. To contact => newaddress.html in accounts folder and views.py in ecommerce folder
 ## back-end

     models.py : database elements